syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-add-a-new-data-row-to-the-Data-table-at-run-time.md

 ---
 layout: post
-title: How to add a new data row to the Data table at runtime | WindowsForms | Syncfusion
+title: How to add a new data row to the Data table at runtime | Windows Forms | Syncfusion
 description: How to add a new data row to the Data table at runtime
-platform: WindowsForms
+platform: windowsforms
 control: Tools
 documentation: ug
 ---